 Though we have virtual bodies and ways to express ourselves in Second Life, it’s still possible to have misunderstandings.
 If you look at my avatar, I seem ok.
 I use a decent AO, and am usually dressed all right.
-In real life, however, I could be crying or running from room to room.
+In real life, however, I could be crying.
 I could be standing on my head or singing.
 If I stopped long enough to type a sentence now and then, no one in SL would even know!

-Even in first life we can hide what we’re feeling.
+Even in first life, we can hide what we’re feeling.
 How many people at work have wanted to punch a boss but instead nodded seriously and said “Yes, sir” instead?
-In forced social situations we often smile and act gracious when we really want to take a nap or tell someone off.
+In forced social situations we often smile and act graciously when we really want to take a nap.

 If we’re close friends with a person in Second Life we can often read them without seeing or hearing them.
 We can tell by their text, the way they stand; and we get familiar with what is normal for them.
 If they deviate from their usual behavior we see it – and some are better at noticing than others.

 Being able to read people is a mixed blessing.
-Those who do not pick up on sarcasm or read between the lines can actually be happier than some who do.
-Knowing what’s really going on can be positive, but if you’re sensitive it can also be a curse.
-If you could read minds would you really want to?
-What if people thought you acted stupid?
-Do you really want to know?
+Knowing what’s really going on can be positive, but for those who are sensitive, it can also be a curse.
+If we could read minds would we really want to?
+Do we really want to know?